-Divine Word College Scholarship - After admission and upon application at the beginning of every academic year, assistance from Divine Word College of up to \$7,000 in an academic year may be granted.
-Students enrolling for part-time and/or auditing courses may qualify for proportionately reduced assistance.
+Divine Word College Assistance - After admission and upon enrollment at the beginning of every semester, financial assistance from Divine Word College in the form of an institutional discount may be granted to any student in need.
+Students enrolling part-time and/or auditing courses may qualify for proportionately reduced assistance.